APIs

 Example

-calls the API with 5 requests at a timepull_geoid
+req_perform_parallelcalls the API with 5 requests at a timepull_geoidwrangles the responseresps_datatakes a list of responses and appliespull_geoidto each element

 Don’t parse an JSON response to a string from an API